Axaled/LinkedIn-Agents-Challenge/README.md

 You can provide necessary environment variables at runtime or store them in a `.env` file to avoid entering them manually each time.
 I will make environment variables modifications possible on the interface really soon.

-## Licence
+## 🗺️ License

+MIT — use, remix, and build on it freely.

 This is a personnal project, feel free to give me feedback and suggestions !

 This project is licensed for personal use.
 Please include a reference to this repository in your work if you use any part of this project.

-## 🗺️ License

-MIT — use, remix, and build on it freely.